Parameter Efficient Multimodal Instruction Tuning for Romanian Vision Language Models: Conclusions

-To extend the Flickr Romanian dataset for visual question answering (VQA), we generated question–answer pairs using only textual descriptions of the images.
-For each image, we concatenated its five Romanian captions into a single descriptive passage.
-We selected the largest language model that could fit available GPU resources and was available at the time: LLaMA 3.3 70B.
-The model was hosted on an Ollama \footnote{https://github.com/ollama/ollama} server running on a A100 GPU with 80 GB of VRAM.
+To extend the \flickrRO{} dataset for visual question answering, we generate question-answer pairs using only textual descriptions of the images.
+For each image, we concatenate its five Romanian captions into a single descriptive passage.
+We refer to the resulting dataset as \flickrROQA{}.

+We selected the largest language model that could fit within the available GPU resources at the time: LLaMA 3.3 70B.
+The model was hosted using an Ollama\footnote{\url{https://github.com/ollama/ollama}, accessed on \accessDate{}} server running on an A100 GPU with 80 GB of VRAM.
 The model was prompted to generate four candidate questions per description, focusing on objects, attributes, spatial relations, and actions depicted in the image.
-One question was then selected at random from the four candidates for answer generation.
+One question was then randomly selected from the four candidates to generate answers.
 In a separate prompt, the model was instructed to provide a concise answer using only the information contained in the description.
-The prompts are provided in Appendix A.
+Table~\ref{tab:roqa_example} illustrates this process while the prompts are provided in Appendix~\ref{appendix:prompts_used}.

-This pipeline produced 31783 question–answer pairs, matching the number of images in the dataset.
-All VQA annotations alongside the caption data, image content and image identifier are available in a HuggingFace repository at \url{https://huggingface.co/datasets/andreidima/Flickr30K-RoQA}.
+This pipeline produced 31,783 question-answer pairs, matching the number of images in the dataset.
+The extended dataset supports Romanian-language VQA evaluation and analysis of visually grounded reasoning in Romanian.
+We adopt a random train-test split, allocating 80\% of the data for training (25,426 samples) and 20\% for testing (6,357 samples), and use these splits consistently across all experiments reported in this paper.

-The extended dataset enables evaluation of Romanian-language VQA benchmarks, analysis of language-based reasoning over visual content, and comparison with existing multilingual VQA resources.